Joseph Cayre: GoodTimes Entertainment

 In 1984, they founded GoodTimes Home Video Corporation (eventually renamed GoodTimes Entertainment) with 25 Public Domain video titles.
-They expanded into the production and distribution of low-priced fitness videos although its most recognized line of products were a series of low-budget traditionally animated films.
-Many of its home-video titles (such as Aladdin, Beauty and the Beast, Jungle Book, Hercules, Pocahontas, Cinderella, The Little Mermaid, Sinbad, and Thumbelina) were named similarly or identically to big-budget animated films from other studios (though their plots were sometimes very different), and released close to the theatrical or home-video releases of the other studios.
-Walt Disney Pictures sued GoodTimes because the packaging of the GoodTimes videotapes closely resembled that of Disney potentially confusing customers into buying a GoodTimes movie when they thought they were buying a Disney movie.
-As a result of that lawsuit, GoodTimes was required to print its name atop its VHS covers, but it was still allowed to produce animated films.
+They expanded into the production and distribution of low-priced fitness videos, although its most recognized line of products were a series of low-budget traditionally animated films.
+Many of its home-video titles (such as Aladdin, Beauty and the Beast, The Jungle Book, Hercules, Pocahontas, Cinderella, The Little Mermaid, Snow White, Thumbelina and The Hunchback of Notre Dame, among others) were named similarly or identically to big-budget animated films from Disney and other studios (though their plots were sometimes very different), and released close to the theatrical and/or home video releases of the major film studios.
+The Walt Disney Company sued GoodTimes in 1993, because the packaging of the GoodTimes videotapes closely resembled that of Disney's films, potentially confusing customers into buying a GoodTimes film when they thought they were buying a Disney film.
+As a result of the lawsuit, GoodTimes was required to print its name atop its VHS covers, but it was still allowed to produce animated films.

 GoodTimes contracted with Columbia Pictures, NBC, Worldvision Enterprises, Hanna-Barbera, Orion Pictures, and Universal Studios to release inexpensive tapes of many of their films and programs for retail sale; GoodTimes also released several compilations assembled from public domain films, movie trailers, old television programs and newsreels (usually credited to Film Shows, Inc).
 They also had the exclusive retail contract with Wal-Mart leasing shelf space near the front of their stores.
 In July 2005, GoodTimes filed for bankruptcy and its assets were sold to Gaiam.